sgsvenkatesh/so-auto-upvoter/README.md

 In any case, the user can revert his action within 60 seconds.

-Can we used along with [Desktop Notifications for Stack Exchange](https://chrome.google.com/webstore/detail/desktop-notifications-for/ijglncoabcgieiokjmgdogpefdblmnle) to view your inbox notifications easily.
+This can be used along with [Desktop Notifications for Stack Exchange](https://chrome.google.com/webstore/detail/desktop-notifications-for/ijglncoabcgieiokjmgdogpefdblmnle) to view your inbox notifications easily.

 **How to install:**